MicrosoftDocs/win32/desktop-src/medfound/meendofpresentation.md

-﻿---
+---
-Description: 'Raised by a media source when a presentation ends.
+Description: Raised by a media source when a presentation ends.
 This event signals that all streams in the presentation are complete.
-The Media Session forwards this event to the application.' ms.assetid: '259b00ae-a91b-461b-a12f-f7291ecc04ff'
+The Media Session forwards this event to the application. ms.assetid: 259b00ae-a91b-461b-a12f-f7291ecc04ff
 title: MEEndOfPresentation event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MEEndOfPresentation event